SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_workspace.md

 ### Centralise Google Workspace logs on your Google Cloud

-1. Create a topic that will hold messages to be delivered
+1. Create a topic

+This topic will hold messages to be delivered.

 - In the Google Cloud console available at `console.cloud.google.com`, go to your **Pub/Sub page**
 - Click **Create topic**